openforcefield/qca-dataset-submission/LIFECYCLE.md

         - scientific review and error cycling performed *on all*, at same time
         - essentially ties them together

-3. For legacy datasets, add flagpost file with name.
+3. For legacy datasets, add `dataset.json` file with name, type.
     - use this to indicate it is a dataset
     - make new PR for each, adding flagpost
     - move immediately to error cycling
     - test on one of the recent torsiondrive series

-4. For new datasets, flagpost is `spec.json`
-    - name directly extracted from there